b-init/ImagePaste/README.md

 Additional Info
 --
 For any questions, suggestions or bug reports, join [my discord server](https://discord.gg/G8ajxwQuYT) contact me via twitter **@YeetusBlenditus** or e-mail me at **binitnew@gmail.com**

+## Setup environment for development

+I am using:

+- Editor: **Visual Studio Code**
+- Linter: **Flake8**
+- Formatter: **Black**
+- Environment manager: **pipenv**

+These steps will show how to set up a python virtual environment that fits my workflow.

+1. Open CLI in the project directory.
+1. Run following command `python -m venv .venv`.
+A **.venv** folder will appear in the project folder.
+1. Then run this `pipenv install --dev` to install packages for development.
+1. After that, a virtual environment has been setup.
+You can get in using `pipenv shell` and get out with `exit`.
+Once activated, you will have all packages you need.